Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 “Private delivery?”
 Do’rex asked.

 I waved my hands.
 “I’ll go into it when everyone gets here.”
-He continued to look at me, then returned his attention to the menu.
+He continued to look at me for a moment, then returned his attention to the menu.

 The waiter returned a few minutes later with Varan’s drink.
 We ordered and I got a katari; that’s a vegetable lasagna-ish dish with an insanely spicy pepper sauce instead of tomato.